 "We Will Play Again" South Granville Mural

 "Patient Memory", a painting of mine from my solo show STATE OF MIND in 2018, inspired this mural.
-In the midst of the COVID-19 pandemic, many shops in Vancouver had hoarding put on their windows and in an effort to support local artists and bring art into various communities several murals were created through the efforts of local artists, the VMF, sponsors, and various BIA's.
+In the midst of the COVID-19 pandemic, many shops in Vancouver had hoarding put on their windows and in an effort to support local artists and bring art into various communities several murals were created.

 As a part of this project I took the tennis ball and single throwing hand visual from my painting "Patient Memory" and reimagined it.
 One hand became two, denoting community.
 The ball being thrown between them symbolizes the separation and isolation felt during social distancing, as well as the important of physical connection between people in the past, present, and future.
 The use of long painterly brush strokes within the piece demonstrates the motion in the action as well the feeling that time can pass quickly in one instant, and slowly in the next.
 Lastly, the tennis ball was completed in florescent neons in order to bring the viewers eye there first and highlight the promise of a future game as the bridge between two separated people.